+Water

-Water There is no tap water in campsites so you will need to bring water or take it from streams and rivers.
+There is no tap water in campsites so you will need to bring water or take it from streams and rivers.
 It is recommended you boil or purify stream water before drinking.
-This reduces the risk of possible infections.
-Toilets All campsites have toilets.
+This reduces the risk of infections

+Toilets

+All campsites have toilets.
 Certified self-contained campervans may use their own chemical toilet.
 For health reasons pit toilets are not allowed.

-Recycling and rubbish Please put rubbish in the bins provided or, better still, take it home with you.
-Rubbish bags are available free from the hut warden.
+Recycling and rubbish

+Please put rubbish and recycling in the bins provided or, better still, take it home with you.

 Mobile phones

-There is no mobile phone coverage from the campsites and only limited service from Pinnacles and Crosbies Huts.
+There is limited mobile phone coverage past Hotoritori Camp in the valley, and only limited service from Pinnacles and Crosbies buts.

-Kauri Dams
+Kauri dams

 Kauri dams made it possible for timber to be extracted from otherwise inaccessible parts of the valley.

 Dams were constructed on main creeks, their foundations excavated into solid rock to withstand the weight of water and to help make the dam watertight.
 The structure consisted of a framework of horizontal logs (stringers), upright logs (rafters) and braces (backlegs).
 All dams used a main stringer and two gate rafters.
 The framework was faced with kauri planking and caulked to prevent leakage.

 In dams where both logs and water were released, a sluice-like flume gate directed logs away from creek banks and the backlegs.
 The gate was constructed of upright planks, tightly packed together to prevent leakage and wired to the main stringer so they were not lost in the drive (the release of water from the dam).
 The flume floor was raised above the streambed on large logs called sills, which were set into the bank on either side and covered with planking.
-In many cases this floor structure is all that remains of the dams today, e.g. Kauaeranga Main Dam.
+In many cases this floor structure is all that remains of the dams today, eg Kauaeranga Main Dam.

 Felled kauri lay in creek beds from 3 months to a year, either in or below the dam catchment, awaiting a drive.
 If there were several dams on one creek their tripping would be synchronised to maintain the momentum of the drive.
-To create a drive, a trip wire linked to an iron trigger attached to the middle gate plank was pulled upwards, releasing the water in a huge torrent, taking the logs with it.
+To create a drive, a tripwire linked to an iron trigger attached to the middle gate plank was pulled upwards, releasing the water in a huge torrent, taking the logs with it.
 Logs were often damaged in the steep, narrow watercourses.